snapshot-labs/snapshot-strategies/src/strategies/giveth-balancer-balance/README.md

-# Giveth xDai balance
+# Giveth Balancer balance

-This strategy sums up all the GIV on xDai, including the ones that are staked in Honeyswap pools, Sushiswap pools, and single staked on GIV pool.
+This strategy sums up all the GIV on Balancer LP pools.

 Here is an example of parameters: